shiftinv/github-webhook-filter/README.md

   - `stuff,things` is equivalent to `/^(stuff|things)$/`
   - `!oh*hi*there` is equivalent to `/^(oh.*hi.*there)$/` inverted
 - Ignore tag updates (`hideTags`)
-- Ignore burst PR review comments in a short timespan, only showing the first x comments (`commentBurstLimit`)
+- Ignore burst PR review comments in a short timespan, only showing the first x comments per review (`commentBurstLimit`)